havascxistanbul/Weasel/README.md

 # Weasel

 Weasel is an image compressor for contentful, which automatically pulls all the media from contentful and compresses them using kraken.io and pushes them back to contentful.
+Remind that kraken.io is free till 100mb.

   - Automated
   - Easy to use